CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

     about your use case, and we will check your eligibility.

 ## Getting student accounts for courses
+vai
+## Setting up a course project

-If you are a teacher and you wish to have course accounts for your students, please send the following information to servicedesk@csc.fi.
-You must be a registered CSC user before course accounts can be created.
+If you are a teacher and you are organising a course for your students, please read these instructions carefully.

-* Start and end date of the course
-* Username of the teacher (responsible for the accounts)
-* Teacher's mobile number (to which the passwords are sent via SMS)
-* The number of accounts needed

-You will receive the accounts' information via email and SMS.

-!!!
-Note

-    Student accounts are only valid during the course.
-Please request the accounts in advance, at least one week before the course begins.
-Also please note that student accounts do not work on Puhti Web interface, only via SSH terminal sessions.
+CSC does not provide training specific user accounts for courses.
+Each participant will create their own personal CSC user account and you can add them to your course project.
+If you're not able to create CSC user accounts please contact servicedesk@csc.fi.

+Please read carefully our guidance if you wish to have a course for your students using CSC's services.
+We request that you will create the project well in advance as soon as you have the list of the participants.
+And when the project is ready you are able to start sending out the invitations to your participants.

 ## Getting a machine-to-machine robot account